-Leadership that is nourishing and balances being and doing are called Co-Active Leadership with the co- (being) and the -active, (doing) working together harmoniously.
+Leadership that is nourishing and balances being and doing is called Co-Active Leadership — with the co- (being) and the -active, (doing) working together harmoniously.

 Everything in our natural world teaches us that these two energies of co- and active- weave together in every moment.
 Like the yin and the yang of ancient Chinese Taoist philosophy, co- and active- work together to generate connection, balance, and wholeness.